 Addictions create consequences that are beyond the imagination of most users when they first experiment with an addictive substance or behavior.
 Users are initially attracted to these substances or behaviors by the powerful and immediate psychological rewards (including both feelings of pleasure and relief/distraction from emotional discomfort).
 But when addiction sets in (and even before that), things can rather quickly fall apart.
 Users eventually and inevitably experience physical, psychological, interpersonal, and spiritual consequences.
-Two weeks ago, we discussed physical consequences.
-In last week’s post, we discussed the psychological impacts.
+In previous posts, we discussed physical consequences and psychological impacts.
 This week, we are focused on interpersonal impacts.

 Drug addiction, sex addiction, and sexualized drug use inevitably result in complications between the addict and those around the addict, whether they have an intimate romantic relationship, a family bond, a social relationship, a work relationship, or barely know one another.